 Any employer that has at least 50 full or part-time employees, temporary employees, or independent contractors must provide a minimum of two hours of sexual harassment prevention training to all supervisory employees.
 This training should occur at least once every two years.
 Every supervisor should be trained on preventing sexual harassment within six months of their hire date.

-Anyone with supervisory authority should go through training.
+Anyone with a supervisory authority should go through training.
 That includes anyone that can perform the following functions regarding an employee, even if they are not technically considered a supervisor according to company policies.

 Training should be conducted by a human resource professional with at least two years of experience.
 It can also be performed by a sexual harassment attorney with a minimum of two years of employment law experience.
 Some college professors or instructors can also conduct the training.